List of the 5 largest electricity providers in Germany

 From energy companies and municipal utilities to regional players

-Large energy companies like E.ON, EnBW, RWE, EWE and Vattenfall play an important role in Germany.
+Large energy companies like E.ON, EnBW, RWE, EWE and Vattenfall play an important role in Germany and making them one of the most important electricity providers in germany.
 They supply numerous households throughout Germany with electricity and have established brands that are familiar to most consumers.
 But the German energy market is characterized by numerous other players.
 These include in particular the municipal utilities, which have long since ceased to operate only regionally, but are increasingly operating nationwide.
 Particularly large municipal utilities are, for example, Stadtwerke München or Stadtwerke Köln.
 Our database also contains many small and medium-sized energy companies with sales ranging from EUR 500 million to EUR 2 billion.
 In summary, it can be said that our list of the largest electricity suppliers in Germany is perfect for understanding the entire market and not overlooking any relevant players.

 Picture source: Appolinary Kalashnikova